gotchoices/MyCHIPs/lib/model3/doc/README.md

 ## Structure Overview

 The MyCHIPs project and Model 3 code have a lot of moving pieces that come together to make the simulation work.
-Along with Kyle's well-written and thorough documentation, we wanted to provide a sort of summary of the pieces at play that are crucial for the simulation Model 3.
+We wanted to provide a sort of summary of the pieces at play that are crucial for the simulation Model 3.

 Details on low-level implementation are provided in the code as Javadoc comments, and this README contains high-level explanations that will help you see how the different pieces fit together.
 We encourage you to add clear documentation as you develop to mantain continuity during the development process.